Containers for Change.

 Container Deposit Scheme in Queensland

 In March 2017, the Queensland government announced that the Sunshine State would roll out its own cash for containers program.
-The Containers for Change scheme will commence on 1 November 2018.
+The Containers for Change scheme commenced on 1 November 2018.

 Recycling bottles and cans in Queensland.